manoj-sharma-wawa/openmicroservices.org/schema/environment/README.md

 # Environment

-Services **MUST** list environment variables that may be used to perform any commands the service exposes.
+Services **MUST** list environment variables that may be used to perform any actions the service exposes.
+They are provided when the service starts.

 *All environment variables are not exposed by default*